heejung/deep-learning/README.md

 # deep-learning
-Computer Vision and Natural Language Processing/Understanding applications utilizing Deep Learning models.
+Deep Learning applications, including Computer Vision and Natural Language Processing/Understanding applications.
 Projects are suggested by Udacity (udacity.com).

+## Deep Learning

+### 1. Predicting Bike-Sharing Patterns
+Build and train a Neural Network from scratch to predict the number of bikeshare users on a given day.

 ## Computer Vision